New Dawn Treatment Centers - Auburn

 Build New Skills for Lasting Health

 Cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT) help men understand their feelings and change difficult habits.
 Accelerated resolution therapy (ART) provides specialized support to process past events and reduce emotional distress quickly.
-Masters-level therapists lead these sessions to ensure every person receives a plan made just for them.
+Masters-level therapists lead these sessions to ensure every man receives a plan made just for them.
 These methods help men manage stress and communicate better with their families.
-By learning how to handle tough moments without reaching for a substance, everyone gains the confidence needed to face daily life with a clear mind.
+By learning how to handle tough moments without reaching for a substance, men gains the confidence needed to face daily life with a clear mind.

 Find Support Through Every Step

 Gender-responsive programs use specific curriculums like conscious recovery and trauma-informed care to meet the unique needs of men.
-This center includes private rooms with private bathrooms and chef-prepared meals to keep everyone comfortable during their stay.
+This center includes private rooms with private bathrooms and chef-prepared meals to keep men comfortable during their stay.
 After finishing the main program, a large alumni network provides a way to stay connected to peers.
 Contact the intake team to learn about insurance options and start the journey toward a new life.

 Center Overview